APHA-CSU/btb-seq/Readme.md

 # Tests

-Integration tests can be run locally on a machine using the local `Dockerfile`
+Integration tests can execute in a local container built from the local `Dockerfile`
 ```
 chmod +x tests/run_tests
 ./tests/run_tests